leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 ### #2 Delivery Planning

 When the order is ready for transport, the delivery planner has to assign it a route, a driver, or the most effective delivery solution.
-This strategic process can be manual, automated (in case of an on-demand delivery), and a hybrid.
+This process can be manual, automated (in case of an on-demand delivery), and a hybrid.
 Today, all three ways of planning deliveries use software.

 ### #3 Dispatching Deliveries